autonomys/subspace/crates/sc-consensus-subspace/README.md

 # Subspace Proof-of-Storage Consensus

+TODO: Update this description, it is out of date

 Subspace is a slot-based block production mechanism which uses a Proof-of-Storage to randomly perform the slot allocation.
 On every slot, all the farmers evaluate their disk-based plot.
 If they have a tag (reflecting a commitment to a valid encoding) that it is lower than a given